mattbrejza/cubesat-comms/testing/pa/testing.md

 ## MMZ09332BT1 PA
-Note: subtract LED current from all current values
+Note: subtract LED current from all current values.

 Note: The tracking gen could have done with a zeroing, but it wasn't too far off.

 ### No signal

 Current: 104.8 mA; 5V